well until temperatures rise over 38 degrees. Then we're stuffed. Or rather

 At other times we have to choose between having a row of parking or a dedicated bike lane.
 You can guess which one of those two options wins out in the green stakes.

 Christopher Alexander suggests that no more than 9% of any neighbourhood or development should be given over to parking.
 He recommends this partly to reduce the amount of traffic (and encourage pedestrian life and public transport use), but also because higher concentrations of parking (on ground level) tend to have a negative affect on the urban fabric.
 Walking through big expanses of parking is nowhere near as pleasant an urban experience as walking past a row of shops, or along a leafy footpath.
-And it's no coincidence that on TV the bad guy is always shown kidnapping innocents in the car park as they're walking to their car...big car parks feel exposed, dangerous,
+And it's no coincidence that on TV the bad guy is always shown kidnapping innocents in the car park as they're walking to their car...big car parks feel exposed, dangerous, and alienating.

 At the moment all the fresh drinking water we use to shower in and to do our laundry is going straight down the drain after a single use.
 On top of that, most of us are using more fresh drinking water to water our gardens.